 - Error metrics (error response time, errors per second, etc.)

-- Server output files (.tgz)
+- Server output files (as downloadable .tgz archives)

 - Cross-server generated JMeter report